Subject Areas Collected:

 Existing Collection Strengths: Literary manuscripts held at Amherst include half of the known manuscripts of Emily Dickinson, and major holdings of manuscripts by Richard Wilbur, Martin Espada, Louise Bogan, and Margaret Sutton Briscoe.
 The personal papers of Chris Bohjalian, Scott Turow, Ted Conover, and other authors are currently held on deposit.
 The book collections include extensive holdings of fiction and poetry with particular strength in American literature of the last 200 years.
 The book collections include exhaustive holdings of the works of Robert Frost, Richard Wilbur, James Merrill, David Foster Wallace, and other writers with close ties to the College.

 Current Collecting Focuses: The department continues to acquire a wide range of poetry, fiction, and theater, both published editions and archival materials.
 We are particularly interested in developing our holdings of African-American and Afro-Caribbean writers.
 Contemporary works are collected and items are selectively purchased to fill in gaps in the historical holdings.
 Special attention is given to contemporaries of Dickinson, Frost, Merrill, Wilbur, and Wallace.
-Works of poetry, fiction, and literary non-fiction by Amherst alumni are comprehensively collected.
 Secondary works about Dickinson, Frost, and others are added selectively.
 We also have limited interest in acquiring the personal papers of scholars and artists whose work focuses on Emily Dickinson.

 Existing Collection Strengths: Amherst has particularly strong theatrical holdings in both manuscripts and print.
 The archives of the Samuel French Company provide exhaustive coverage of theater from the mid-nineteenth century to the present.
 Archives & Special Collections holds over 60,000 plays, including one of the most complete sets in existence of T. H. Lacy’s acting editions of Victorian plays.
 The Plimpton Collection of Dramas contains approximately 1,400 plays from early nineteenth-century Britain and America.
 The personal papers and library of playwright Clyde Fitch document the career of one of the most successful American dramatists at the close of the nineteenth century.
 The papers of screenwriters Joseph Moncure March, Victor Levin and John T. Kretchmer are valuable resources for the study of film and television production.